ulissesbcorrea/Cost-Sensitive_Bert_and_Transformers/README.md

 **IMPORTANT: You must uninstall any previously installed version of transforms you might have.
 For this reason, it is best you use a virtual environment.**

+ ** IMPORTANT: You must uninstall any previously installed version of transforms you might have.
+For this reason, it is best you use a virtual environment. **

 Like Transformers, it is a good idea install this package in a [virtual environment](https://docs.python.org/3/library/venv.html).

 First you need to install PyTorch. *Please note that the Tensorflow versions do not yet have cost weighting included.*